 Listen, my journey has had its ups and downs.
 While I made amazing success during the first year and a half, I fell off the wagon several times after that.
 I’m still marching toward a completely debt-free status.
 I’ve never given up on myself though, and you shouldn’t either.

 Eliminating every penny of debt takes an extreme amount of focus and discipline, and on top of that, life happens.
 Give yourself grace when things don’t go as planned, and then pick back up where you left off.
+(Sounds like we’re talking about having the right mindset.)

-Like I said, tackling debt can be scary and even discouraging at times, but the Nav.it app has you covered with tools that will most certainly help you along the way.
+Like I said, tackling debt can be scary and even discouraging at times, but the Nav.it money app has you covered with tools that will most certainly help you along the way.
 It’s time to take control of your money and start slaying debt.
 Slay Navi.gator, slay!